Managed WordPress Hosting vs. Shared Hosting: What’s Actually Worth Paying For?

 Need more traffic room?

-Pressable’s next plan up is $25/month and supports significantly more monthly visitors and storage.
+Pressable’s Signature 1 plan is $25/month and supports significantly more monthly visitors and storage.
 If you’re actively working to grow your traffic and expect to outgrow 5,000 monthly visitors within the year, it’s worth starting there.

 If you’re on the Strategic Content & Website System with the WordPress Admin Support add-on, hosting is handled as part of the service.
 I assess what each site actually needs (e.g., traffic volume, storage, performance requirements) and handle the migration to the right managed environment.
 You don’t have to research hosts, compare plans, or coordinate the move yourself.